 At what loss should a portfolio manager be stopped-out?
 What is an acceptable time under water?
 We demonstrate that, under standard portfolio theory assumptions, the answer to the latter question is strikingly unequivocal: On average, the recovery spans three times the period involved in accumulating the maximum quantile loss for a given confidence level.
 We denote this principle the “triple penance rule”.

 We provide a theoretical justification to why investment firms typically set less strict stop-out rules to portfolio managers with higher Sharpe ratios, despite the fact that they should be expected to deliver superior performance.
 We generalize this framework to the case of first-order auto-correlated investment outcomes, and conclude that ignoring the effect of serial correlation leads to a gross underestimation of the downside potential of hedge fund strategies, by as much as 70%.
 We also estimate that some hedge funds may be firing more than three times the number of skillful portfolio managers, compared to the number that they were willing to accept, as a result of evaluating their performance through traditional metrics, such as the Sharpe ratio.

-We believe that our closed-formula compact expression for the estimation of drawdown potential, without having to assume IID cashflows, will open new practical applications in risk management, portfolio optimization and capital allocation.
-The Python code included confirms the accuracy of our solution.
+We believe that our closed-form compact expression for the estimation of downside potential, without having to assume IID cashflows, will open new practical applications in risk management, portfolio optimization and capital allocation.
+The Python code included confirms the accuracy of our analytical solution.

-Keywords: drawdown, time under water, stop-out, triple penance, serial correlation, Sharpe ratio
+Keywords: Downside, time under water, stop-out, triple penance, serial correlation, Sharpe ratio

 JEL Classification: G0, G1, G2, G15, G24, E44